bruno-oliveira/techblog/_posts/2021-11-21-Mid-level-granularity.md

 ---
+layout: post
+title: Mid-level granularity
-published: false
+published: true
 ---
-## A New Post

 I follow several technical people on Twitter from all steps of the technical ladder, from juniors all the way to managers, PM, TPMs, Tech Leads, etc. I like to do this because it gives me a wider frame of reference to look at myself and see exactly where I stand in my own progression.
 It's critical to me that I have a wider view of different levels in the industry besides only my own, otherwise, I can become biased in my own judgment.